Quick links this section: Early Management I Home Dialysis I Unit-based Dialysis I Transplantation I Conservative care

 THE FUTURE - STEM CELL TREATMENT?

-Stem Cell Treatment from Dr Sharon Ricardo of the Australian Stem Cell Centre
+Stem Cell Treatment from Dr Sharon Ricardo of the Australian Stem Cell Centre>

-Her advice is "currently the only proven treatments offered involving stem cells are for the treatment of some blood and auto immune diseases.
+"currently the only proven treatments offered involving stem cells are for the treatment of some blood and auto immune diseases.
 Treatments involve either bone marrow or cord blood, such as a bone marrow transplant for leukaemia.
 Other stem cell based therapies are still in research phase or in clinical trials.
 Clinical trials are essential to ensure treatment is proven, safe and effective, before widespread use in patients.
 Many treatments offered by overseas organisations do not appear to have undergone any clinical trial process and therefore we cannot know if they are safe or if they even work."